joshua-scott/petra-blog/content/blog/2019-11-05-early-intervention-services-in-the-czech-republic.md

   How do the Early Intervention services in the Czech Republic work?
 Are they using assistive tools and technology?
 ---
 Hello everybody!
 This time I decided to tell you a little about Czech social service called Early Intervention.
 Despite the fact that it is pretty much my bachelor degree, I decided to do an interview with an early intervention counsellor, my best friend and amazing person dedicated to this topic Markéta Lokajová.
-Firstly, I asked her to introduce herself and then to answer my questions about their services, assistive tools and technology.
+I asked her to introduce herself and then to answer my questions about their services, assistive tools and technology.
 So here we go!

 ![A picture of a blond woman called Marketa Lokajova](/img/market.jpeg "Markéta Lokajová")